Home/Blog/Health Conditions/Disease Management/Low-GI Foods for Diabetics: A Guide to Better Blood Sugar Control

 • Mushrooms

-While fruits contain natural sugars, some options have a lower glycaemic index and can be incorporated into a diabetic diet in moderation.
-These low-GI fruits are rich in fibre, vitamins, and antioxidants, which support overall health and help manage blood sugar levels.
+While fruits contain natural sugars (fructose), some options have a lower glycaemic index due to high fibre and specific sugar content.
+These low-GI fruits may be incorporated into a diabetic diet in moderation and are rich in fibre and antioxidants.

 • Apples